Quality Assurance & Licensing

 We follow exemplary laboratory practices regarding personnel qualifications and experience, facility and equipment maintenance, and protocol validation as defined by federal regulations governing laboratory testing for human health in the United States (Clinical Laboratory Improvement Amendment, 1998, 2002).
 For more information on laboratory standards, please see the Centers for Medicare/Medicare Services website – https://www.cms.gov/CLIA/.
 Additional information is available at www.COLA.org.

-Our Laboratory Director is a CLIA-qualified High Complexity Laboratory Director, with a PhD in Biomedical Sciences, MS in Biology and over ten years of experience working in high-complexity clinical laboratories.
+Our Laboratory Director is a CLIA-qualified High Complexity Laboratory Director, with a PhD in Biomedical Sciences and board certification as a high complexity laboratory director (HCLD) by the American Board of Bioanalysis (ABB).
+She also has over six years of experience working in high-complexity clinical laboratories.
 Our Medical Advisors include experts in diagnosis and treatment of bartonelloses and other hard-to-diagnose infections (DVM for Animal Health and MD for Human Health).
-Our minimum educational standard for laboratory personnel is a BA/BS in biological science, and all personnel are formally trained on our Standard Operating Procedures, Blood-borne Pathogens/Laboratory Safety, and Quality Assurance Procedures regarding sample handling, processing and reporting.
+Our minimum educational standard for laboratory personnel is a bachelor’s degree in a chemical, physical, biological, clinical laboratory science, or medical technology OR an associate’s degree in laboratory science or medical technology.
+All personnel are formally trained on our Standard Operating Procedures, Blood-borne Pathogens/Laboratory Safety, and Quality Assurance Procedures regarding sample handling, processing and reporting.

 Facilities & Equipment